Searching and viewing CIs and relationships in CMDB Explorer

 - (Optional) Save the custom filter for later use.

-To open CIs from the CMDB Explorer in BMC Discovery, product catalog, or service context
+To open CIs from the CMDB Explorer in any other applications

 - Search for the CI and open it in the CMDB Explorer.

-- Right-click the CI and select one of the following options:
+- Right-click the CI and select the application in which you want to view the CI.

 If you run into issues while working with CIs in CMDB Explorer, see Troubleshooting CMDB Explorer related issues.